tazeenq/visualization/02_activities/assignments/participation/assignment_1.md

 ## Assignment 1: Participation (Ongoing)

+## Please see the files: 'Week_1_code.ipynb' and 'Week_2_code.ipynb' in the Participation folder for functioning code and notes/activities.

 ### Requirements:

 - During every class, follow along with sample code from the slides.
 All code that you should be running in Python is formatted as follows: